 Right off the bat, the Dr. Thumb is more effective than a thumb sucking glove because it is more difficult for them to get it off (but not impossible), and it is more effective than anti-nail biting polish like Mavala Stop because young children quickly get used to its taste.
 This product is also easy to attach, made of non-toxic silicone, and less expensive than its direct competitor the T-Guard.
 Cons include that it is somewhat uncomfortable to wear, and is difficult to clean as dirt/germs and slobber collect in the creases and can eventually find their way into your child’s mouth.
 And as will almost all products that help kids stop thumb sucking as well as stop sucking fingers, the child can still put their thumb in their mouth while wearing it – sure they may take less pleasure, but it does not prevent them from doing it.

-The company claims your child can stop sucking thumb in two weeks, and separately they claim 92% success rate.
+The company recommended the device to be worn day and night for 4 weeks, although and they claim the habit may be stopped in as little as 2 weeks 92% success rate.
 While their data is based on “fuzzy” testing, in truth, with an involved parent and a motivated child this is possible.
 In fact, that is really the secret for success with breaking any unwanted habit.
-However, if the parent is not involved then the kid won’t be motivated and simply won’t wear it or will take it off when mom isn’t looking.
-While this thumb guard may be a great choice, read on and compare it to other solutions to make sure you have the right choice for you, and pay close attention to sizes, comfort and the “cool factor”, and how ready and willing your child is to stop thumb sucking.
+However, if the parent is not involved then the kid won’t be motivated and will refuse to wear it or will take it off when mom isn’t looking.
+It is important to continue using the device even after you think the habit is completely gone, just to make sure child is done with thumb or finger sucking for good and to ensure the habit will not return.

 The company Dr. Thumb also created this excellent short, one-minute video that is worth watching.
 The company is out of the United Kingdom, which makes finding the product in the US sometimes difficult, and returns may not be worth the effort depending on who you buy from.
 At the time of this writing, their price of about 25 British Pound Sterling converts to $37 USD.